Skip to main content

 • SMO 2: International Education Standards

-Accounting Technicians Ireland (ATI) is responsible for establishing the educational framework for its accounting technician qualification program.
-The program provides education, examinations, and practical experience requirements designed to prepare individuals for accounting and finance roles across a variety of sectors.
+Accounting Technicians Ireland (ATI) is responsible for establishing and delivering the education framework for its accounting technician qualifications.
+ATI provides structured education, examinations, and practical pathways designed to prepare students for accounting and finance roles across practice, industry, financial services, and the public sector.

 Current Status: Sustain